Configuring Kitty

 FiraCode with the NerdFonts project.
 I’m not sure

-if this is an issue with CoreText
+if this is an issue with CoreText, fontconfig, how kitty uses either one,

 or something else, but despite installing the same font files on both systems,

-recognized the font files with different names.
+kitty recognized the font files with different names.

 # kitty.conf